nowtech-common/cpp-logger/README.md

 3. Create the Log instance using the above two objects.
 This instance should not be destructed.
 4. Register the required topics or application areas to let only a subset of logs be printed using `Log::registerApp`.
-These are enum values, and can be defined in `nowtech::LogApp`.
-For example, if you have there `System`, `Connection` and `Watchdog` defined, and you only register `Connection` and `Watchdog`, all the calls starting with `Log::send(nowtech::LogApp::cSystem` will be
+These are enum values, and can be defined in `nowtech::LogApp` in the application-specific file _LogApp.h_ For example, if you have there `System`, `Connection` and `Watchdog` defined, and you only register `Connection` and `Watchdog`, all the calls starting with `Log::send(nowtech::LogApp::cSystem` will be